thomaspaulin/snc-server-go/ROADMAP.md

 # Road Map
+-1.
+Replace gorilla/mux with either gin-gonic/Gin or gocraft/Web
 0. Create views in the database of the joins to avoid having to do them
 1. Create some endpoints.
 No join tables yet except teams and divisions, and matches and rinks.
     1. Teams